IpwnedU123/PCraft/README.md

-# MineKampf
+# PCraft
-A minecraft for Wii U editor
+WIP of giving jan1garner's minecraft for Wii U editor a Politically Correct name!

 Modify .PCK archives as you please!